 We extend the framework in Benabou and Tirole (2011) to model the ethnicity choice for children as a tradeoff involving individual (material and intrinsic), as well as social (norms-related) payoffs.
-The distinctive feature is that prevailing norms imply not only a social stain when broken but also a social esteem when followed.
-The interplay between stain and esteem allows individual behaviors to be either complements or substitutes, depending on the behavior of others.
+The distinctive feature is that prevailing norms imply not only a social stain (stigma) when the norm is broken but also a social esteem (honor) when the norm is followed.
+As illustrated by anecdotal discussions in Section 2, both stain and esteem are in the mind of parents choosing ethnicity for their children.
+This framework allows us to characterize the interplay between them, where individual behaviors can be either complements or substitutes, depending on the behavior of others.